 The word Yakisoba literally means “fried noodles.”
 This dish is widely consumed and appreciated in many parts of the world, especially in Brazil.
 It is a street food, present at festivals and fairs.

-Yakissoba is a simple dish, basically made with fried noodles with vegetables and meats.
+Yakisoba is a simple dish, basically made with stir-fried noodles with vegetables and meats.
 Always well seasoned and with a specific sauce.
-The Chinese noodles used in yakissoba are called chuukamen, which is similar to lamen.
+The Chinese noodle used in yakisoba is called chuukamen, which is similar to lamen.

-There are variations like yakiudon made with thick noodles.
-Yakisoba is so famous and succulent that it is often sold inside a bread at convenience stores called yakisoba pan.
+There are variations like yakiudon, made with thick noodles.
+Yakisoba is so famous and juicy that it is often sold inside a bread roll in convenience stores called yakisoba pan.

-Tokoroten is a noodle made from agarophyte algae and has been consumed by the Japanese for over a thousand years.
-Tokoroten is believed to have been introduced to Japan by China during the Nara period, it was widely consumed in the Edo region.
+Tokoroten is a noodle made from agarophyte seaweed and has been consumed by the Japanese for over a thousand years.
+It is believed that Tokoroten was introduced to Japan from China during the Nara period and was widely consumed in the Edo region.

-Originally, the pasta was simply made by boiling tengusa and served to eat right away.
-Through freezing, the emergence of kanten, jelly or agar-agar was discovered.
-Its firm consistency gave rise to tokoroten noodles.
+Originally, the noodle was simply made by boiling tengusa and served to eat immediately.
+Through freezing, the emergence of kanten, jelly, or agar-agar was discovered.
+Its firm resistance gave rise to the tokoroten noodle.

 Tokoroten can be consumed hot or cold.
-As pasta it is best eaten with a mixture of vinegar and soy sauce, sometimes with nori, pepper and sesame.
+As a noodle, it is more commonly consumed with a mixture of vinegar and soy sauce, sometimes with nori, pepper, and sesame.
 In the Kansai region, tokoroten is consumed as a dessert with kuromitsu.

-Hiyamugi [冷麦] means cold wheat, it is a type of dry Japanese noodles, very thin and made of wheat.
-It is thicker than somen, similar to vermicelli, considered the second thinnest noodle after only.
+Hiyamugi [冷麦] means cold wheat; it is a type of dry, very thin Japanese noodle made from wheat.
+It is thicker than somen, similar to vermicelli, considered the second thinnest noodle after somen.

-Hiyamugi are between 1.3 millimeters and 1.7 millimeters in diameter.
-Anything thicker is udon and anything thinner is sōmen.
-They are usually white, but can be mixed with pink or green noodles.
+Hiyamugi has a diameter between 1.3 millimeters and 1.7 millimeters.
+Anything thicker is udon, and anything thinner is sōmen.
+They are usually white but can be mixed with pink or green colored noodles.

-Hiyamugi it is appreciated cold during the summer months.
-It is usually served over ice or floating on water in a clear glass bowl.
-Chilled noodles are served with a sauce on the side called tsukejiru, made with dashi, soy sauce and mirin.
+Hiyamugi is enjoyed cold during the summer months.
+It is usually served over ice or floating in water in a transparent glass bowl.
+The cold noodles are served with a side sauce called tsukejiru, made with dashi, soy sauce, and mirin.

-An example of hiyamugi, but it looks thin for my taste.
+An example of hiyamugi, but it seems thin for my taste.

 Chanpon is a regional noodle dish from Nagasaki.
-There are different versions in Japan, Korea and China.
+There are different versions in Japan, Korea, and China.
 The dish was inspired by Chinese cuisine.
-It is made by frying pork, seafood and vegetables with lard in a soup made with bones.
+It is made by frying pork, seafood, and vegetables with lard in a broth made from bones.

-Macaroni is made especially for chanpon.
-Unlike other ramen dishes, only one pot is needed as the noodles are cooked together with the soup.
+Noodles are specially made for chanpon.
+Unlike other ramen dishes, only one pot is needed since the noodles are cooked together with the soup.
 Depending on the season, region, and situation, the ingredients differ along with the flavor.

 There are other variations found in Japan.
-Ankake no Chanpon is a soybean sauce-based variant found in Tottori, Shimane provinces, as well as in the city of Amagasaki, Hyōgo Prefecture.
+Ankake no Chanpon is a soy sauce-based variant found in Tottori, Shimane prefectures, as well as in the city of Amagasaki in Hyōgo prefecture.

 Instant Noodles – Cup Noodles

-Instant noodles and the famous Cup Noodles were invented in 1958 in 日本 by Momofuku Ando, founder of Nissin.
-One of the most consumed pastas worldwide, in 日本 there are thousands of flavors and different types of instant noodles.
+Instant noodles and the famous Cup Noodles were invented in 1958 in Japan by Momofuku Ando, founder of Nissin.
+One of the most consumed noodles worldwide, in Japan, there are thousands of flavors and different types of instant noodles.

-Instant noodles are consumed by a large part of the Japanese and world population, due to the low price and short preparation time.
-Called ramen, its flavor doesn't even come close to an original ramen.
+Instant noodles are consumed by a large part of the Japanese and global population due to their low price and short preparation time.
+Called ramen, their flavor doesn’t even come close to that of original ramen.

-Despite being tasty, it is rich in fat, sodium and several chemical components, which can be bad for your health if consumed too often.
-Nowadays all countries manufacture their instant noodles.
+Despite being tasty, they are high in fat, sodium, and various chemical components, which can be harmful to health if consumed too frequently.
+Nowadays, all countries manufacture their instant noodles.

-Sanuki udon – Popular in Kagawa, it has its unique characteristics, the noodles have a square shape and flat edges with a very chewy texture.
-This type of udon can be found in restaurants written [さぬき].
+Sanuki udon – Popular in Kagawa, has its unique characteristics; the noodle has a square shape and flat edges with a very chewy texture.
+This type of udon can be found in restaurants marked [さぬき].

-Wanko Soba – A style from Iwate Prefecture, particularly in Morioka and Hanamaki.
+Wanko Soba – A style from Iwate prefecture, particularly in Morioka and Hanamaki.
 It consists of a small portion of soba noodles in small bowls.
-Where you quickly eat your soba noodles and refill your bowl right away.
+Where you quickly eat your soba noodles and refill your bowl immediately.

-Okinawa Soba – A type of noodles made in Okinawa, its pasta is not like the original soba, it is more like udon and your soup reminds me a lot ramen, the dough may come out slightly flattened depending on the region in Okinawa.
+Okinawa Soba – A type of noodle made in Okinawa; its dough is not like that of original soba; it resembles more udon, and its soup is quite similar to ramen; the dough can come slightly flattened depending on the region in Okinawa.

-Toshikoshi soba – Traditional Japanese noodle dish eaten on New Year's Eve.
-This custom leaves the hardships of the year behind because plain buckwheat soba noodles are easily cut when eating.
+Toshikoshi soba – A traditional Japanese noodle dish eaten on New Year’s Eve.
+This custom leaves the difficulties of the year behind because the pure buckwheat soba noodles are easily cut while eating.

-Tsukemen – A very strong type of ramen with thick broth where you actually dip the noodles in the broth to eat it.
+Tsukemen – A type of ramen that is quite strong with a thick broth where you actually dip the noodles into the broth to eat them.
 Soba and udon are some types of noodles used in the dish.

 Wafu Pasta – Italian Pasta in Japan

-In Japan, just like the rest of the world, you can find traditional Italian pastas and other regions of Europe.
+In Japan, just like the rest of the world, you can find traditional Italian pasta and other European region pastas.
 Western recipes like carbonara are quite popular in Japan.
-I personally experienced these pastas thanks to Japan.
+I personally tried these pastas thanks to Japan.

-There are restaurant franchises like saizeriya specialized in pasta similar to Italian dishes, but adapted to the Japanese palate.
+There are restaurant franchises like saizeriya specialized in pastas similar to Italian dishes but adapted to the Japanese palate.
 Pizzas and other types of pasta are quite common in Japan.

-There is a fusion of Italian pasta and Japanese pasta called Wafu Pasta.
-Just as you can find authentic Italian recipes in Japan, you can also find traditional pasta like spaghetti in Japanese recipes.
+There is a fusion of Italian pasta with Japanese noodles called Wafu Pasta.
+Just as you find authentic Italian recipes in Japan, you also find traditional noodles like spaghetti in Japanese recipes.

-The origin of Wafu dough dates back to 1953 in a small restaurant in Tokyo called Kabenoana (Hole in the Wall).
-At the time, there were only three restaurants serving pasta in Tokyo, one of which was in the Imperial Hotel.”
+The origin of Wafu pasta dates back to 1953 in a small restaurant in Tokyo called Kabenoana (Hole in the Wall).
+At that time, there were only three restaurants serving pasta in Tokyo, one of which was in the Imperial Hotel.

-Italian pasta is usually called pasta, which literally refers to dough.
+The Italian-type noodles are generally called pasta, which literally refers to dough.
 It is also commonly used to refer to the variety of pasta dishes.
-In Japanese, pasta is called men [麺].
+In Japanese, noodle pasta is called men [麺].

-Typically, dough is made from an unleavened dough of durum wheat flour mixed with water and formed into sheets or various shapes.
+Normally, the pasta is made from an unleavened dough of hard wheat flour mixed with water and formed into sheets or various shapes.
 It can be made with flour from other cereals or grains, and eggs can be used instead of water.

-In addition to the types of Japanese noodles we've seen throughout the article, you may want to try other Italian pasta and pasta dishes.
+In addition to the types of Japanese noodles we have seen throughout the article, you may want to try other Italian pastas and noodles.
 Below we will leave a list of words referring to types of noodles in Japanese.

 PortugueseJapaneseRomaji